-Commercial airlines begin moving their operations from Lockheed Air Terminal in Burbank (present-day Hollywood Burbank Airport) to Los Angeles Airport (present-day LAX).
+Commercial airlines begin moving their operations from Lockheed Air Terminal in Burbank (present-day Hollywood Burbank Airport) to Los Angeles Airport (present-day Los Angeles International Airport, LAX).
 Located in Downey, Los Angeles County opens its first publicly-funded animal shelter.

 The Cleveland Rams professional football team begins playing in Los Angeles.
 About 1,500 war veterans camp out in MacArthur Park to protest the housing shortage in Los Angeles.
 The Los Angeles State and County Arboretum opens.
 The "Hollywood Ten," seven writers, two directors, and one producer, are charged with contempt of Congress for their refusal to state whether they are Communists.
-The Los Angeles County Air Pollution Control District is established.
 The Hollywood Freeway (101) opens.
 One of the most infamous crimes in Los Angeles history occurs, the "Black Dahlia" murder.
-Mobster "Bugsy" Siegel is gunned down.
+Mobster "Bugsy" Siegel is gunned down at the home of his girlfriend Virginia Hill in Beverly Hills.
 Plans are revealed for the world's first "four-level grade separation" near downtown Los Angeles, connecting the 101 (Hollywood) and 110 (Harbor and Pasadena) freeways.
 Los Angeles County begins using telephone area code 213.
 The Los Angeles County Air Pollution Control District is formed to fight the worsening smog.

 The Los Angeles City government fires 17 city workers when they refuse to sign loyalty pledges.